 - Add the Trinity (yellow onions, bell peppers and celery) and saute until starting to caramelize, about 15 minutes.

-- Add garlic and green onions and saute about 2 minutes
+- Add garlic and green onions; saute about 2 minutes

-- Add the tomatoes by crushing each tomato by hand as you add to the dutch oven.
+- Add the tomatoes by crushing each tomato by hand as you add them.
 Add in any juice from the tomatoes.

-- Stir well and bring it to a heavy boil, then reduce the heat to a heavy simmer and cook uncovered for about 10-15 minutes while all the flavors merge.
+- Stir well and bring it to a heavy boil, then reduce the heat to a strong simmer and cook uncovered for about 10 minutes while all the flavors merge.
+Taste for seasoning and adjust if necessary.

-- Mix in the rice and return to a boil before reducing the heat to a simmer.
-Cover the dutch oven and cook for 15 minutes.
+- Mix in the raw rice and return to a boil before reducing the heat to a simmer.
+Cover the Dutch oven and cook for 15 minutes.
 Do not open the lid during this period.

 - After 15 minutes, remove the lid, stir well.
 Add the shrimp, a few at a time, and stir to combine completely.